 Because they lack a mirror system, most mirrorless cameras must use a slower technique, called contrast detection — the same method used by point-and-shoot and phone cameras.
 The image sensor captures a small part of an image, tests how sharp it is, and then refocuses the lens and tests it again until it gets the focus right.
 Contrast detection is especially slow in low light and with moving subjects, as the movement confuses the camera.

 Recent mirrorless cameras, like the Olympus OM-D EM-5, have faster processors that can detect the contrast more quickly, so they focus nearly as quickly as DSLRs in most conditions, but still struggle in low light.
 Going a step further, the Olympus OM-D E-M1 camera ($1,400; body only) uses a single sensor that combines both contrast and phase detection.
-Sony has also introduced a combo focus system on its new mirrorless cameras: the A7 ($1,700; body only) and A7R ($2,300; body only).
-But it's still not clear how well these new models will compare.
+Such "hybrid" systems are now becoming the norm for all but the cheapest mirroless cameras.
+New or recent models from Fujifilm, Samsung and Sony, for example, have hybrid autofocus.
+It's too early, however, to say definitively if the latest mirrorless cameras have caught up to the best DSLRs.

 The upside of the DSLR viewfinder is that you can see the image directly, previewing exactly what the image sensor will capture.